 Academic Standards and Policies: All Lipscomb dual degree programs adhere to existing policies in all participating academic units that are consistent with the policies described herein.

 • Upon completion of the minimum requirements for graduation from each cooperating dual degree program, two diplomas will be issued.

 Registration for graduate courses is done in conjunction with the appropriate graduate studies office.
-Students will be able to register for classes at myLipscomb on the Web after receiving a registration PIN from their advisor or the registrar’s office.
+Students will be able to register for classes at myLipscomb on the Web after meeting with their academic adviser, program director, or the registrar’s office.
 Registration will be permitted prior to the first class session.
 For information on adding or dropping courses, see General Financial Information .

 The appropriate graduate studies offices provide advising to students throughout their programs of study.
 Students will pursue a master’s or doctoral degree in close consultation with an advisor.

 Students not enrolled for two or more consecutive semesters (fall or spring) must reapply by submitting the graduate studies application at least two weeks prior to the start of the semester in which they plan to enroll.
 Students not enrolled for two years or more must submit a complete admission file before the admissions deadline of the graduate program.
 Refer to the specific graduate program’s admission policies and procedure for official documentation required.